nair0lf32/zer0ne-blog/content/posts/Learning-Resources.md

 You wanna be a hacker? well... how much do you know about computers?

 - [linuxjourney](https://linuxjourney.com/): I like this one alot as they support multiple languages.
 You can learn linux basics from A to Z in your native language.
+- [ctf101](https://ctf101.org/): this one is self explanatory

 ## Web

 Most CTF platforms are focused on this one already so not many platforms specifically do theory about web hacking

 - [Hacksplaining](https://www.hacksplaining.com/): common web vulnerabilities explained

 ## Pwn and Reverse engineering

 - [0xinfection](https://0xinfection.github.io/reversing/): this guy uses the same theme as me for his blog.
 This is enough reasons to take him seriously
 - [liveoverflow](https://liveoverflow.com/): the one and only

 ## Crypto